 During this stage, learning takes place at a more steady pace.
-Instead of working alone, kids often choose to work with other children, and enjoy group projects.
+Instead of working alone, kids often choose to work with other children and enjoy group projects.

-Montessori takes advantage of these interests through giving children a variety of opportunities to learn about their culture through their studies.
+Montessori takes advantage of these interests by giving children a variety of opportunities to learn about their culture through their studies.
 History, science, language arts, and geography are some of the subjects that help children in this plane gather this knowledge.

 This is the age group wherein cosmic education takes front and center.
 Throughout their activities, they learn about respect for all living things and develop a sense of personal responsibility for their impact on the world.